 Attach the rubber tubing and reconnect the cut PVC piping

-Use the hose clamps to attach the rubber tubing
+Use the hose clamps to attach the rubber tubing or glue the PVC pipes back together

 Pour the gallon of water into the drain to flush out any excess debris and ensure it flows freely.